Multiplayer FAQ

 Some key differentiators include:

-• Real-Time System Information: Multiplayer directly connects your infrastructure components to provide up-to-date system architecture information - from the high-level overview to the individual components, down to the details of the dependencies, APIs, and integrations.
+- Real-Time System Information: Multiplayer automatically discovers, tracks and documents your entire system architecture - from the high-level overview to the individual components, down to the details of the dependencies, APIs, and integrations.

-• Comprehensive System Design Functionality: Multiplayer supports the full system design process, including design reviews, version control, contextual views, notebooks, sketching, and more.
+- Comprehensive System Design Functionality: Multiplayer supports the full system design process, including design reviews, full version control for architectural changes, documentation of system information, requirements and decisions, sketching, and more.

 How does Multiplayer compare to and/or integrate with Diagramming Tools?